jfernandez/cj4r/README.markdown

 ## Examples ##

-* Return all transactions that occurred yesterday, sorted by postingDate in ascending order (defaults)
+* Return all transactions that occurred yesterday, sorted by postingDate in descending order (defaults)

 <pre>
 	Cj4r::PublisherCommission.find(:all)
 </pre>

-* Return all transactions for the event date of January 19, 2007 sorted by commission amount in descending order
+* Return all transactions for the event date of January 19, 2007 sorted by commission amount in ascending order

 <pre>
 	Cj4r::PublisherCommission.find(:all,
 		:date => Time.local(2008, 'jan', 19),
 		:sort_by => 'commissionAmount',
-		:sort_order => 'desc')
+		:sort_order => 'asc')
 </pre>